rladiesparis/Meetups-materials/README.md

 We are [R-Ladies Paris](https://www.meetup.com/rladies-paris/), a network of R practitioners in Paris.
 We are a local chapter of a global open source community promoting gender inclusivity among R practitioners and learners, [R-Ladies Global](https://rladies.org/).

-Our goals are to provide a supportive and encouraging network for for women and self- identified minorities and to promote learning and collaboration in the R community.
+Our goals are to provide a supportive and encouraging network for women and self- identified minorities and to promote learning and collaboration in the R community.
 We are open to anyone interested in programming in R, from experts to novices.

 Anyone worldwide with an interest in R is encouraged to participate!